McMurdo Station: 2020s

-For Operation Deep Freeze 2025, the ship Ocean Giant brought supplies to McMurdo Station for the 24'-25' season, arriving in late January 2025.
-For this year the Marine Causeway System, rather than an ice pier was used.
+For Operation Deep Freeze 2025, the ship Ocean Giant brought supplies to McMurdo Station for the 2024–2025 season, arriving in late January 2025.
+For this year the Marine Causeway System, rather than an ice pier, was used.
 The Marine Causeway consists of floating modular sections that when assembled allow the cargo to be offloaded.
-Ocean Giant was then loaded with trash and material for recycling, and departed, then the cargo ship Ocean Gladiator came with more supplies for the base.
+Ocean Giant was then loaded with trash and material for recycling, and departed, and the cargo ship Ocean Gladiator came with more supplies for the base.

 Day and night cycles

 The last sunset of the year, setting behind Mount Discovery.
 The next day the sun rises but does not set until the following year.

-McMurdo Station has four light periods: two of polar night and two of polar day.
-The polar night lasts from April to August, with continuous daylight from late October to February.
-The Sun rises in August, sets in October, and remains above the horizon until February.
-After the first sunset in February, the cycle repeats.
+McMurdo Station has four periods through out the year of day/night cycles: a period of polar day with 24/7 light, a period of a normal day/night cycle, then a period polar night (24/7 darkness), and finally another period of normal night and day.
+The polar night lasts from about April to August, with continuous daylight from late October to February.
 Stars of the southern celestial hemisphere are visible during the polar night.

 Unlike the South Pole, where the Sun stays visible for six months and then remains dark for the next six, McMurdo Station experiences sunsets and sunrises throughout the year.
 Located at 77.85° South, it lies south of the Antarctic Circle but farther north than the pole itself.
 As a result, McMurdo has periods of continuous daylight and darkness.
 The Sun gradually rises during the September equinox, reaches its highest point at the December solstice, and sets at the March equinox.
 From late August to October, there is a normal day-night cycle.
-After October’s final sunset, McMurdo experiences 24-hour daylight until February, when the first sunset of the year occurs.
+After October's final sunset, McMurdo experiences 24-hour daylight until February, when the first sunset of the year occurs.
 The cycle repeats with sunrise and sunset until the final sunrise in April, followed by twilight and 24-hour darkness until the next August.

 The station uses New Zealand time (UTC+12 during standard time and UTC+13 during daylight saving time) since all flights to McMurdo station depart from Christchurch and, therefore, all official travel from the pole goes through New Zealand.